'They vote for the first time, but not the last'

 The Association decided to focus on youth participation throughout the year 2021.
 As the first step in our journey, the ACEEEO organized an Online Symposium titled ‘They vote for the first time, but not the last – Trends, challenges, and best practices of youth participation’ on 4 February 2021.

-The Symposium dealt with the topic from an international comparative angle as well as from a country specific perspective, tackling the experiences of international organizations, members of the academia, and Electoral Management Bodies.
+h the topic from an international comparative angle as well as from a country specific perspective, tackling the experiences of international organizations, members of the academia, and Electoral Management Bodies.
 We are glad that a fruitful discussion has been taken place with the active participation of more than 50 electoral experts from all around the world.

 The Symposium was opened by Zsolt Szolnoki (Secretary General, ACEEEO), who presented briefly on the experiences of Global Election Day, a unique tradition initiated by the Association, that was held for the 17th time, and on the 30th anniversary of the ACEEEO.
 Mr. Szolnoki emphasized that the Association seizes the opportunity of this milestone to look into the future and announced that in 2021 the topic of youth participation will be in the Association’s focus.
 Accordingly, he gave a brief overview of the draft concept circulated earlier, underlining the main themes and features of the project as well as a rough timeline for 2021.
 Mr. Szolnoki also underlined that the Symposium serves to give feedbacks on and new ideas to the concept – something that in hindsight was greatly completed.